rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 Sending the mDNS announcement to the network can be delayed, for instance due to rate limits.
-An ICE agent SHOULD provide the candidate to the web application as soon as its mDNS name is generated, regardless of whether the announcement is sent on the network.
+An ICE agent SHOULD provide the candidate to the web application as soon as its mDNS name is generated, regardless of whether the announcement has been sent on the network.

 #### Determining Address Privacy and Server-Reflexive Candidates